Which type of costing system would a service company most likely ... | Study Prep in Pearson+

 A

-A service company would most likely use a process costing system, while a merchandising company uses job order costing.
+A service company would most likely use job order costing, while a merchandising company would use process costing.

 B